 Ideas for Something New

-Something new is a symbol for a bride's new life ahead of her.
+Something new is a symbol of a bride's new life ahead of her.
 You may choose to designate your dress as your something new like many brides before you or you may receive a gift the morning of the wedding from your husband-to-be.
 It could be earrings, a necklace or a bracelet that would be appropriate for the ceremony.
 Other ideas include:

 - A new perfume was chosen especially for the day